m4ttsch/omscs-notes-notes/computer-networks/programming-sdns.md

 Any of these network tasks require updating state in the network switches.
 When that state transition happens, we want to make sure that forwarding remains correct and consistent.

-In particular, we’d like to maintain the following invariants
+In particular, we'd like to maintain the following invariants
 - no forwarding loops
 - no black holes
 - no intermittent security violations